 First, companies are advised to prevent data breaches using a reliable data protection concept.
 With the appropriate implementation and continuous monitoring, data protection incidents can be avoided.
 However, such incidents can never be completely excluded due to the myriad of sources that cause them.

-If a data protection violation does occur, it is therefore essential to clarify and document the facts and report them to the responsible authorities in a timely manner.
+If a data protection violation does occur, it is therefore essential to clarify and document the facts and report them to the responsible authorities in a timely manner in order to prevent data protection claims.
 If there is an obligation to report or inform, the affected parties may also have to be notified.

 Apart from the compensation of financial losses, EU legislation also allows for the compensation of so-called immaterial damages.
 In data protection law, immaterial damages arise primarily in the event of an infringement of personal rights caused by the unwanted disclosure of personal data.

 Since German law considers immaterial damages to be compensatable only in exceptional cases, the legal classification in data protection law is still controversial in Germany.
 So far, courts have been reluctant to order companies to pay damages for violation of personal rights.
 However, there has not yet been a supreme court decision on the GDPR.

 The question is therefore whether violations of personal rights must first exceed a certain de minimis threshold before they can be compensated, as well as how this damage is to be determined.
 After all, it cannot be ruled out that the ECJ will finally decide the question.
 However, this court is known for its broad interpretation of damages.
 Insofar it is obvious that companies should benefit from the currently still restrictive jurisdiction of German courts.
 However, this may change quickly in the future.